MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/reports-working-project-service-data-model.md

 - **Bookable Resource** – This entity represents the user, contact, generic resource, account, group, or equipment that is used on the project team.
 - **Bookable Resource Characteristics** – This entity includes the skills, certifications, or education of the resource.
 The characteristics can have rating values that are defined by the rating model.
 - **Bookable Resource Category** – This entity represents the role of the bookable resource.
 - **Bookable resource bookings** – This entity represents the time that is booked on projects for the resource.
-Each booking has both a header and line entities, and each line has a status that represents the status of the booking.
+Each booking has both a header entity and line entities, and each line has a status that represents the status of the booking.

 ![Diagram showing bookable resource characteristics relationships](media/PS-Reporting-image5.png "Diagram showing bookable resource characteristics relationships")

 ## Reporting on actual transactions

 When you approve a timesheet or expense, or invoice a contract in PSA, the business transaction is captured in the **Actual** entity.
-This entity can serve as the basis for almost all financially related reports in PSA.
-The **Actual** entity captures the cost and sales transactions for the business event and many relevant attributes.
+This entity can serve as the basis for almost all finance-related reports in PSA.
+The **Actual** entity captures the cost and sales transactions for the business event.
+It also captures many relevant attributes.

 When you're working with the **Actual** entity, it's important that you understand what transaction or transactions are recorded in the entity, and when the transactions are recorded.
 Here is the typical flow when you work with time entries (the flow for expense entries is similar):

 1. When the time entry is saved, no records are created in the **Actual** entity.
 2. When the time entry is submitted, no records are created in the **Actual** entity.
-3. When the time entry is approved, one record can be created in the **Actual** entity, and a second record can also be created.
+3. When the time entry is approved, one record is be created in the **Actual** entity, and a second record can also be created.
 The first record stores the cost of the time entry.
 The second record stores the unbilled sales amount of the time entry.
-This second record depends on whether a customer is set on the project, or whether a quote or contract line is assigned to it.
+The second record is dependent on the project either having a customer, a quote, or a contract line assigned to it.

     | Document date | Transaction type | Transaction class | Customer         | Contract   | Resource     | Resource role | Billing type | Quantity | Unit price | Amount |
     |---------------|------------------|-------------------|------------------|------------|--------------|---------------|--------------|----------|------------|--------|